098765d/dualPredictor/README.md

 ## 1. Introduction

 The **dualPredictor** package combines regression analysis with binary classification to forecast student academic outcomes.
-Meanwhile, dualPredictor offers model explanations at both global and local levels.
+Meanwhile, dualPredictor offers model explanations.

 The accompanying figure (Fig 1) illustrates how dualPredictor generates dual output—regression and classification—by combining a regressor and a metric.